Citation, DOI, disclosures and article data

 Traditionally treatment has been surgical resection.
 Extralobar sequestrations with their separate pleural investments can usually be removed sparing normal lung tissue, although, with an intralobar type, segmental resection or even lobectomy will be necessary.

-Coil embolization has also been successfully trialed in selected cases 4.
+Coil embolization has also been successfully trialled in selected cases 4.
 Spontaneous involution has been reported in occasional cases 10.

 General imaging differential considerations include:

-- right heart border may be blurred and may be mistaken by a triangular-shaped sequestration
+right heart border may be blurred and may be mistaken for a triangular-shaped sequestration

 - 1. Blickman JG, Parker BR, Barnes PD.
 Pediatric radiology, the requisites.
 Mosby Inc. (2009) ISBN:0323031250.
 Read it at Google Books - Find it at Amazon